AIDoc vs Anodot

 - Does it have a free plan?

-- Yes, Anodot has a free plan with limited features.
+- Yes, Anodot provides a free plan suitable for individuals or small-scale anomaly detection.

 - What integrations does it support?